 Gasoline with a minimum of 87 octane should be used.
 Use clean gasoline.
-Dirty gasoline can promptly overload the fuel filter.
+Dirty gasoline can promptly overload the fuel filter and "varnish" the moving parts of the carburetor causing them to stick.
 Water in the gasoline can cause unexplained stops.
 Very old or stale gasoline has a detrimental effect on the rubber seals in the fuel system and causes hard starting because it vaporizes poorly.

-- 3. Place the Fuel Tank Cap on the Fuel Tank and turn the cap firmly in the clockwise (CW) direction until the stop is reached. - 4.
-Wipe any spilled gasoline from the machine and allow time for any unseen spills to evaporate.
+3. Place the Fuel Tank Cap on the Fuel Tank and turn the cap firmly in the clockwise (CW) direction until the stop is reached.

+4. Wipe any spilled gasoline from the machine and allow time for any unseen spills to evaporate.